 The US Census Bureau is the principal agency of the US Federal Statistical System, which produces all kinds of data about our society and economy.
 With over 5,500 employees, you have a huge staff that gathers information and the ability to keep it current.
 Learn about the fastest growing counties or research income and poverty levels.
 Curious about US retail e-commerce sales as a percent of total quarterly retail sales for the last decade?
 A nicely compiled PDF will give you a compelling report.

 Managed and hosted by the US General Services Administration, data.gov is developed publicly on GitHub, an open source project where you can contribute.
-Not only will you find data sets, clearly marked with available file formats, but also news and articles that relate to all kinds of topics that pertain to our economy and life in the US.
-Topics such as manufacturing, health, finance, consumers, energy and many more topics are covered.
+You can find data sets, clearly marked with available file formats, as well as news and articles.
 Data sources are available in csv, html, xml, pdf, or zip format, depending on the kind of information produced.
-Thousands of data sources can also be narrowed down by state, county or zip code, making data.gov a very flexible search site to narrow down the information relevant to your needs.
+The site also allows you to narrow down its thousands of databases by state, county, or zip code.

 Euromonitor offers over 115 million standardized statistics from around the world for topics such as consumer goods, healthcare, and travel services.
-Whether you want to research an industry, consumers, or other economic topics, Euromonitor’s intuitive interface offers objective views into a variety of topics to gain global and local insights.
+Whether you want to research an industry, consumers, or other economic topics, Euromonitor’s intuitive interface offers plenty of valuable insights.
 Follow trends that impact business and make your strategic decision-making easier with readily-available data.

 If you want to be successful in the marketplace, conducting research is vital.

-Secondary marketing research is often a way to begin, and these are just a few of the many sites to find valuable information to conduct marketing and business research.
-Leverage readily-available information from data sites to make your business more successful.
+These are just a few of the many sites to find valuable information to conduct marketing and business research.
+Once you’ve got this readily-available information, you can leverage it to make your business more successful.